 This major reorganization required a complete change in the processes, methodologies and skill sets for the entire IT organization.
 The client needed external help in defining and realigning its QA and Test processes, methodologies and systems to the new Goal-Driven Unified Process.
 At the same time, the customer needed to train and realign its Quality Assurance and Test resources and personnel.

-Q Analysts simultaneously focused on staff development activities that included training sessions and discussions about why various tasks and artifacts were important and how they fit into a Unified Process.
+We simultaneously focused on staff development activities that included training sessions and discussions about why various tasks and artifacts were important and how they fit into a Unified Process.
 Extensive discussions regarding the form and content of those artifacts also took place.
-The QA staff was tasked with creating some specific engagement deliverables, notably the Test Scenarios and Test Cases based on Use Q Analysts ensured the adoption of the proposed solution by including key players in refining the solution prior to delivery.
+The QA staff was tasked with creating some specific engagement deliverables’, notably the Test Scenarios and Test Cases based on Use we ensured the adoption of the proposed solution by including key players in refining the solution prior to delivery.
 Further, because of their participation in the development of the solution, the QA team members already knew what the test artifacts looked like and how to create and use them.